heolfief/Course-en-Cours/README.md

 In order to be able to program your board with the arduino IDE via usb, you will first need to install a bootloader on your board.
 Find insruction on how to do that in the <a href="#bootloader">software section</a>.

-When this step is done you should be able to programm your board like if it was an arduinon nano.
+When this step is done you should be able to programm your board like if it was an arduinon pro mini.

 Just install the course-en-cours library (<a href="#software">link in the software section</a>) and import it to your arduino sketch.
 <a target="_blank" href="https://www.arduino.cc/en/Guide/Libraries">Here is a tutorial</a> if you need help for this step.